abu271/redux-calculator/README.md

 # React/Redux Calculator App

 ### Description:
-Simple calculator app build with react and redux.
+Simple calculator app built with react and redux.

 ### Technologies used:
 This web app used the following technologies: